Lectionary Bible Studies and Sermons

 A saving knowledge

 My colleague, who is actually an evangelist, believes it is essential for a person to know that they are a sinner and thus separated from God, and to understand the atoning work of Christ to rectify this problem.
 So, when he preaches the gospel he focuses on the cross.
 Given the increasing influence of Eastern religions on Western culture, there is weight to his argument.
 Sin is not an issue in Eastern religions.
 In Eastern religions the issue is balance, harmony.
 Getting ourselves back into balance, into spiritual harmony, is the way to gain union with the divine.
-So, obviously it is important to establish human loss before the Creator, to make it clear that "there is none righteous, no not one", such that a person's standing before God cannot rest on an effort of the will, but on the redemptive work of Christ.
+So, obviously it is important to establish human loss before the Creator, to make it clear that "there is none righteous, no not one", and so reinforce the truth that a person's standing before God cannot rest on an effort of the will, but on the redemptive work of Christ.

 None-the-less, I still believe that Christology (the person of Christ) lies at the centre of gospel proclamation.
 Israel had failed to understand the true character of God.
 They did not know him as the merciful one, and therefore they did not recognize Christ as the source of God's grace.
-They just submitted to the law as if obedience secured their standing before God.
+They just submitted to the law as if obedience secured brownie-points for blessing and so were blind to God's free grace in Christ.
 What Israel needed was to understand the uniqueness of Christ.
-Our gracious, kind, living Lord freely offers the gift of life (eternal right-standing in the presence of God) to all who ask.
-Those who recognize this truth, and act on it, are saved.

 Discussion